ntop/ntopng/doc/src/alerts/flow_checks.rst

 Checks for numeric IP address

-When contacting the website using an IP address instead of it’s domain name (1.2.3.4 instead of www.bbc.com) When a Host Header is a numeric IP Address there could be an error log.
-An error message can appear when the website is accessed through the IP address.
+When contacting the website using an IP address instead of it’s domain name (1.2.3.4 instead of www.bbc.com)

+(hppt/dsn troubles )

-The alert is sent when numeric IP is detected
+The alert is sent when numeric IP is detected.

 *Category:Cybersecurity*